Thomas Gore Browne: Marriage

-In 1851 Browne married Harriet Louisa Campbell.
+In 1851, Browne married Harriet Louisa Campbell.
 His wife was a considerable support to his political career.
 She was over 20 years his junior and was well read, socially accomplished with a pleasant personality, and had an excellent understanding of the political environment in which she and her husband circulated.
 In addition to her influence over Browne, her hospitality and contribution to the social and cultural life during Browne's placements assisted him in influencing others to support his political views.

 Governor of New Zealand

 In September 1855, Browne was appointed Governor of New Zealand, replacing Administrator Robert Wynyard.
-His handling of Māori land issues were a contributing factor in the outbreak of the First Taranaki War in a new phase of the New Zealand Wars: despite divisions among Waitara Māori over the ownership of land, Browne persisted with the purchase of the disputed Pekapeka block, further inflaming tensions between Māori and British settlers.
+His handling of Māori land issues was a contributing factor in the outbreak of the First Taranaki War in a new phase of the New Zealand Wars: despite divisions among Waitara Māori over the ownership of land, Browne persisted with the purchase of the disputed Pekapeka block, further inflaming tensions between Māori and British settlers.

 On 5 March 1860, Browne ordered the military occupation of the land, leading to the outbreak of war twelve days later.
 The following year, he negotiated a truce to end the fighting in the region.
 His governorship term ended in May 1861; rather than extend it, the Colonial Office in London replaced him with Sir George Grey.

-The town of Gore, New Zealand was named after him.
+The South Island town of Gore, New Zealand, was named after him.